hugofloresgarcia/audacity-labeling/README.md

 ## audacity labeling
-this is the version jack made, forked from https://github.com/jhwiig/AudacityLabeling.git.
 For the python implementation of the labeler, see the branch `python-branch`

 ## building audacity (with labeler)
 I've only tested this on MacOS Catalina (10.15.3)